InanisOmnia/ntfyjs/README.md

 # ntfyjs

- Interact with ntfy with javascript
+ Interact with ntfy using javascript